 Cross-chain value transfers are one of the cornerstones in the world of truly decentralized finance.
 Blockchains are secure but isolated networks that don't have access to real-world data as well as to the state of other chains.
 Moreover, users have to rely on third-party services and centralized solutions, which are likely to request sensitive information or be susceptible to censorship.
 Every time a user performs a transfer through centralized bridges, the person has to bear the risk of their funds either being stuck due to an imbalance of liquidity on one of the sides of the bridge or being frozen due to centralization.

-deBridge aims to solve these problems and become a decentralized standard for cross-chain liquidity transfers and cross-chain composability of smart contracts.
+deBridge aims to solve these problems and become a decentralized standard for cross-chain liquidity transfers and overall interoperability of smart contracts in different chains.

 The solution consists of 2 key layers: